jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 Then, go to the Deployer.
 As you might guess, this is what you configure to _deploy_ to Bluemix.
 You can give the app a name; by default, this comes from the manifest, which is a file that tells Bluemix how to deploy your application.
 Let's leave it blank so that it will use the name in the manifest.

-You can choose which space you want, or create a new one.
+Leave the organization as it is.You can choose which space you want, or create a new one.
 Leave it as dev.
 The script section shows the deployment script that will be executed to deploy the application.
 The `CF_APP` variable resolves to the app name.
 In this case, it will resolve to the name in the manifest as we did not specify a different app name.

 ![Configuring the Deployer][19]